unional/standard-log/README.md

 ### Log Level

-`standard-log` has many log level out of the box:
+`standard-log` comes with many log levels out of the box:

 ```ts
 import { getLogger } from 'standard-log'